Hockey Men’s Junior World Cup: From India’s Pool B to a power-packed Pool D, a group-wise preview

 Junior World Cup history: 2016 – 10th, 2013 – 12th, 2009 – 15th, 2005 – 13th, 2001 – 11th

 About the team: Like Egypt, South Africa’s Men’s Junior World Cup ticket came courtesy of a nomination by the African Hockey Federation (AfHF).
-Following the cancellation of the Junior Africa Cup 2021 in Namibia due to the ongoing COVID-19 global health pandemic, AfHF based their selection on the results of the 2016 Junior Africa Cup, where South Africa finished in second place.
+Following the cancellation of the Junior Africa Cup 2021 in Namibia due to the ongoing Covid-19 global health pandemic, AfHF based their selection on the results of the 2016 Junior Africa Cup, where South Africa finished in second place.
 They made their Junior World Cup debut at the Hobart 2001 (AUS) event and have competed in every subsequent competition, with their 10th place finish at Lucknow 2016 being their best to date.
 South Africa’s senior team turned heads at the Olympic Games Tokyo 2020 with some scintillating attacking performances.
 Can the juniors do the same?

 Pool C